 But, indeed, Grace was pregnant, and Geraldine relates the terrible story of her miscarriage, one of the last casualties of 1916, in this first-hand account: “I went out to Larkfield to see Grace and was told that she was upstairs in bed.
 When I went into her bedroom I saw a large white chamberpot full of blood and fetus.
 She said nothing and I said nothing.”

 The romance of Joseph and Grace is told in this haunting melody, written by Seán and Frank O’Meara in 1985, here sung by 11-year-old Caoimhe Mooney:

-Dermot McEvoy is the author of the "The 13th Apostle: A Novel of a Dublin Family, Michael Collins, and the Irish Uprising and Irish Miscellany" (Skyhorse Publishing).
-He may be reached at firstname.lastname@example.org.
-Follow him at dermotmcevoy.com.
-Follow The 13th Apostle on Facebook by clicking here.
+*Dermot McEvoy is the author of "The 13th Apostle: A Novel of a Dublin Family, Michael Collins, and the Irish Uprising and Irish Miscellany" (Skyhorse Publishing).
+He may be reached at email@example.com.
+Follow him on his website and Facebook page.

 * Originally published in 2016.

 Love Irish history?
 Share your favorite stories with other history buffs in the IrishCentral History Facebook group.